-As a technological entrepreneur I committed myself to the specific technology which can provided a versatile, adaptable, state-of-art waste remediation platform for processing most common waste stream within one integrated system.
-To provide a versatile, adaptable, state-of-art waste remediation platform I obtained Battelle Memorial Institute license of vitrification technology to effectively treat and dispose of municipal waste materials without creating undue environmental contamination.
-In the same time, I initiates research on application vitrification technology for treatment of phosphogypsum (PG), a by-product of processing phosphate ore into fertilizer with sulfuric acid.
-It is radioactive due to the presence of naturally occurring uranium and radium in the phosphate ore.
-With two of US Department of Energy's (DOE) Pacific Northwest National Laboratory (PNNL) vitrification technology leading researches, Chris Chapman and Richard Peters, I initially obtained research grants from Florida Institute of Phosphate Research (FIPR) to investigate the manufacture of vitrified glass products from PG.
+As a technological entrepreneur, I committed myself to the specific technology which can be provided a versatile, adaptable, State-of-art waste remediation platform for processing the most common waste stream within one integrated system.
+To provide a versatile, adaptable, state-of-art waste remediation platform, I obtained a Battelle Memorial Institute license for vitrification technology to effectively treat and dispose of municipal waste materials without creating undue environmental contamination.
+At the same time, I initiated research on the application of vitrification technology for the treatment of phosphogypsum (PG), a by-product of processing phosphate ore into fertilizer with sulfuric acid.
+It is radioactive due to naturally occurring uranium and radium in the phosphate ore.
+With two of the US Department of Energy's (DOE) Pacific Northwest National Laboratory (PNNL) vitrification technology leading researchers, Chris Chapman and Richard Peters, I initially obtained research grants from the Florida Institute of Phosphate Research (FIPR) to investigate the manufacture of vitrified glass products from PG.
 Manufacture was successfully demonstrated on a pilot scale; however, the economics of the process would not justify commercial implementation due to the energy requirements of the process.

-A subsequent grant from FIPR addressed the energy issue by attempting to recover sulphur in the process that could be utilized to drive the process.
-A process was developed whereby energy co-produced in sulfuric acid production could be substantially increased.
-During these investigations it became apparent that the energy values available through sulfur combustion are potentially enormous.
+A subsequent grant from FIPR addressed the energy issue by attempting to recover sulfur in the process that could be utilized to drive the process.
+A method was developed whereby energy co-produced in sulfuric acid production could be substantially increased.
+During these investigations, it became apparent that the energy values available through sulfur combustion are potentially enormous.
 Current energy production from sulfur combustion is limited to co-production at sulfuric acid production facilities, which provides sufficient energy to power the phosphate fertilizer production complex.
-Presently the only large scale industrial practice that can utilize sulphur dioxide is in the production of sulphuric acid.
-In fact, more than 90% of the world’s consumption of sulphur is dedicated to the production of sulphuric acid, and the vast majority of this is produced by the global phosphate fertilizer industry which employs sulphuric acid in the acidulation of phosphate rock for phosphoric acid production.
+The only large-scale industrial practice that can utilize sulfur dioxide is sulfuric acid production.
+More than 90% of the world’s sulfur consumption is dedicated to producing sulfuric acid.
+The vast majority of this is produced by the global phosphate fertilizer industry, which employs sulfuric acid in the acidulation of phosphate rock for phosphoric acid production.

-There are vast resources of sulphur, both natural, and by-product, available in the world beyond the current requirements of industry.
-It was thought that if an alternative means of dealing with the products of sulphur combustion could be found, energy derived through sulphur combustion could be freed from its dependence on sulphuric acid production, thereby unlocking the key to the widespread utilization of sulphur as a source of energy.
+It was thought that if an alternative means of dealing with the products of sulfur combustion could be found, energy derived through sulfur combustion could be freed from its dependence on sulphuric acid production, thereby unlocking the key to the widespread utilization of sulfur as a source of energy.